MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/retentionpolicy.md

 ### Soft-delete period of seven days and recoverability disabled

-Set all tables in the database to have a soft-delete period of seven days and disabled recoverability**.
+Set all tables in the database to have a soft-delete period of seven days and disabled recoverability.

 * *Option 1 (Recommended)*: Set a database-level retention policy, and verify there are no table-level policies set.